custom-cards/dual-gauge-card/README.md

 | label     | string |         | label for this gauges value (optional)                           |
 | unit      | object |         | unit to add to the value (optional)                              |
 | colors    | object |         | color config (optional)                                          |

+### cardwidth

+You may use the config value _cardwidth_ to set the overall width of the card as an absolute value in pixels.
+All elements of the gauge are sized relative to this so that the gauge scales to this, _but_ the card is not responsible for now, i.e. it doesn't resize automatically.

 ### color config